-Placement of topsoil over a prepared subsoil prior to establishment of permanent vegetation a.
-The texture of the exposed subsoil/parent material is not adequate to produce vegetative growth b.
+Placement of topsoil over a prepared subsoil prior to establishment of permanent vegetation.
+Purpose d.
+The soil is so acidic that treatment with limestone is not feasible.

+To provide a suitable soil medium for vegetative growth.
+Soils of concern have low moisture content, low nutrient levels, low pH, materials toxic to plants, and/or unacceptable soil gradation.
+Conditions Where Practice Applies a.
+The texture of the exposed subsoil/parent material is not adequate to produce vegetative growth. b.
 The soil material is so shallow that the rooting zone is not deep enough to support plants or furnish continuing supplies of moisture and plant nutrients. c.
-The original soil to be vegetated contains material toxic to plant growth d.
-The soil is so acidic that treatment with limestone is not feasible.
-For the purpose of these Standards and Specifications, areas having slopes steeper than 2:1 require special consideration and design for adequate stabilization.
-Areas having slopes steeper than 2:1 shall have the appropriate stabilization shown on the plans.
-Construction and Material Specifications
+The original soil to be vegetated contains material toxic to plant growth.